thanover/event_manager_php/readme.md

 ---

 ## 1. Project Purpose
-- Web application in PHP and MySQL to manage events (parties, festivals, tournaments, meetings, etc.)
+- Original build of a Web application in PHP and MySQL to manage events (parties, festivals, tournaments, meetings, etc.)
 - Used to manage event's details as well as invites to participants

 ## 2. Application Overview